Hubert Hamilton: Early military career

 With the war's successful conclusion, Hamilton returned home in June 1902, carrying the peace despatches from Lord Kitchener to the government and the King, who received him at Windsor Castle.
 Less than six months later, Hamilton accompanied Kitchener to India, again as his military secretary, and received the substantive rank of colonel on 28 November 1902.
 In February 1906 he left Kitchener's service and returned to England to assume command of the 7th Infantry Brigade, and with it came the temporary rank of brigadier general, He was made a Companion of the Order of the Bath (CB) in June.
 In October 1908 Hamilton left the 7th Brigade for a temporary promotion to major general and an appointment as chief of the general staff in the Mediterranean, in succession to Major General John Maxwell.
 In April 1909 he was made a Commander of the Royal Victorian Order (CVO).
 In June his rank of major general became substantive.

-His last peacetime appointment was in England, commanding the North Midland Division of the Territorial Force (TF) from January 1911, taking over from Brigadier General Hugh Archdale.
-Hamilton then received command of the 3rd Division, which his brother Bruce had commanded a decade earlier, from Major General Henry Rawlinson in June 1914.
+His last peacetime appointment was in England, taking over from Brigadier General Hugh Archdale the role of general officer commanding (GOC) of the North Midland Division of the Territorial Force (TF) from January 1911.
+Hamilton relinquished this assignment and then received command of the 3rd Division, which his brother Bruce had commanded a decade earlier, from Major General Sir Henry Rawlinson in June 1914, in the last weeks of peace before the First World War.
+It would be his final command.

 First World War

 At the outbreak of the First World War, just weeks after becoming GOC, Hamilton immediately took his division to France with the rest of the British Expeditionary Force (BEF) in the II Corps, which was then commanded by General Sir Horace Smith-Dorrien, who admired Hamilton.

-During August and September, Hamilton's force was almost continuously engaged, fighting at the battle of Mons, Le Cateau and along the lines of the Marne River.
+During August and September, Hamilton's division was almost continuously engaged, fighting at the Battle of Mons, Le Cateau and along the lines of the Marne River.
 In exhausting combat, casualties were massive and Hamilton came close to death on 26 September when a shell landed just feet away from where he and two other generals were discussing operations.
 Luckily for them however, the munition did not detonate.
 Despite the often difficult conditions of the fighting, Hamilton shared his men's hardships and was frequently in the front line, earning the affectionate nickname of "Hammy" from his subordinates.